Configure DNS so that you can use your org's domains to publish Banyan services

 *.example.com) while registering your domains; however, Let’s Encrypt certificates can only be issued to single-domain web services and not multi-domain (aka wildcard) web services.

 Please allow up to 10 minutes while we validate the domain.
 Then, ensure the domain status shows

 Domains can have a status of Verified or Pending.

-That’s it!
-You have successfully registered your domain.
-Now you can publish Banyan services using this domain.
+Assuming you’ve successfully registered your domain, you should now be able to publish Banyan services using this domain.

 Unable to Register Domain